rmarti55/elfComponents/README.md

 ### Atomic Storybook Coverage
 - **Every atom must have its own Storybook story.** Never skip atomic-level documentation.
 This ensures visibility, testability, and proper design system hygiene.

+### Atomic Composition Rule
+- **Always compose new organisms and molecules from existing atoms and molecules in the component library unless a clear gap is identified.** Do not create new primitives unless necessary.

 ## 📝 Recent Changes

 ### Latest Updates